vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 end
 ```

-The first line makes use of [Ohai](http://docs.getchef.com/ohai.html), a tool Chef uses to detect attributes on a node and make them available for use in recipes.
+The very first line makes use of [Ohai](http://docs.getchef.com/ohai.html), a tool Chef uses to detect attributes on a node and make them available for use in recipes.
 We're extracting the type of architecture our node is running on to make sure we download the correct tar file for installing Node.js.

-We download the tar file using a resource called [`remote_file`](http://docs.getchef.com/chef/resources.html#remote-file).
-We use the `source` attribute to specify the source of the tar file, `mode` to specify its mode, and `action` to tell Chef to create the file only if it's not already there.
-Each resource actually has an `action` attribute assigned to it by default, whether we assign one or not, but not every resource has the same actions. (`remote_file`, for example, has `create`, `create_if_missing`, `delete`, and `touch` actions, while `bash` only has `run` and `nothing` actions.)
+We download the tar file using a resource called [`remote_file`](http://docs.getchef.com/chef/resources.html#remote-file), and we then use the `source` attribute to specify the source of the tar file, `mode` to specify its mode, and `action` to tell Chef to create the file only if it's not already there.

+One interesting thing about the `action` attribute is it's actually present in each resource we write, whether we explicitly assign one or not.
+Not every resource has the same actions though. `remote_file`, for example, has `create`, `create_if_missing`, `delete`, and `touch` actions, while `bash` only has `run` and `nothing` actions.
+But every resource is assigned a default action, if we don't assign one ourselves (the resource's documentation will specify which action is assigned by default).

 After the file is downloaded, we use `execute` to do the install.
 One interesting thing about this resource is the `not_if` guard, which executes some Ruby code, whereas the previous one only executed shell commands.
 Guards  can run a shell command specified inside a string, or Ruby code specified inside a block.
-Ruby code must return either `true` or `false`, while shell commands can return any value (but the guard runs only if a zero is returned).
+Ruby code must return either `true` or `false`, while shell commands can return any value, but the guard runs only if a zero is returned (see the [documentation](http://docs.getchef.com/chef/resources.html#guards)).

 So in the code above, we're first executing some Ruby code to determine if a file exists, and then we execute a shell command to output the Node.js version we installed, but this output is processed by Ruby and gets compared with the version we've specified in our attributes file.
 As a result, Node.js won't be installed if there is a Node.js executable already present on the node that returns the correct version number.
 (Note that shell commands will be processed by Ruby only if they're specified using backquotes).

 ## Installing PostgreSQL

 Our next recipe will install PostgreSQL.
-Add the following code into a new file called `postgres.rb`:
+Create a new file called `postgres.rb`, and add the following code into it:

 ``` ruby postgres.rb
 package "postgresql"